Young Ireland rebellion: Background

 As with the earlier United Irishmen, who sought to emulate the French Revolution, the Young Irelanders were inspired by Republicanism in America and in Europe.

 The year 1848 was a year of revolutions throughout continental Europe.
 In France, King Louis Philippe was overthrown by the February Revolution and the Second Republic was proclaimed in Paris.
 This revolution sent political shock waves across Europe, and revolutions broke out in Berlin, Vienna, Rome, Prague, and Budapest.
 At least temporarily, absolutist governments were replaced by liberal administrations, suffrage was introduced for a portion of the population and elections were held to constituent assemblies to draw up new national constitutions.
 It was sometimes described as the "springtime of the people".

+Depiction in Punch (1846) of the split: "Young Ireland in Business for Himself", British depiction of Smith O'Brien in Repeal cap selling weapons to a stereotyped Irishman.

 Ireland was also still reeling from the impact of the Great Famine.
 The British government's reaction had been too little and too late to prevent the Irish people from suffering great hardship.
 This delayed reaction was criticized by Irish officials, to little avail.

+Depiction from Punch of "Mr. G. O'Rilla of the Young Ireland Party," reading The Nation with pickled cabbage and vitriol in jars on his shelf.
+A policeman holds an extinguisher to snuff him out.

 Inspired by these events and the success of liberal, romantic nationalism on the European mainland and disgusted by Daniel O'Connell's consideration of a renewed alliance with the British Whigs, a group known as Young Ireland broke away from O'Connell's Repeal Association.
 They took an uncompromising stand for a national Parliament with full legislative and executive powers.
 At its founding, the Confederation resolved to be based on principles of freedom, tolerance and truth.
 While the young men did not call for rebellion, neither would they make absolute pledges for peace.
 Their goal was independence of the Irish nation and they held to any means to achieve that which were consistent with honour, morality and reason.
 The Young Irelanders, as they had become known, longed to see achieved in Ireland the liberties achieved on the Continent.
 At the beginning of 1847, they formed an organisation known as The Irish Confederation.

 Leaders William Smith O'Brien, Thomas Francis Meagher and Richard O'Gorman led a delegation to Paris to congratulate the new French Republic.
 Meagher returned to Ireland with a tricolour flag (now the national flag) – a symbol of the reconciliation of the green of Catholic Gaelic Ireland with the orange of Protestant Anglo Ireland.